Aiven-Open/kio/README.md

       fine as-is, but all numeric types need validation.
 - [ ] Test suite that tests sending and receiving a few messages to an actual Kafka instance, should be pretty trivial to setup with docker.
+- [ ] Use hypothesis to build entities and roundtrip-test all entities through a encode-decode cycle.
 - [ ] Github CI.
   - Automate download of schema from Kafka repo.
   - Generate schema and check for changes.